 Reset iPhone Without Restrictions Passcode with Reset Tool

 The most common way to reset your iPhone without a passcode is probably through iTunes, but iTunes isn’t always user friendly.
 If you don’t like using iTunes, don’t panic – there is another option.
-It’s called iMyFone LockWiper, and it can help to reset your iPhone with just the click of a button, even you don’t have your passcode.
+It’s called iMyFone LockWiper, and it can help to reset your iPhone with just the click of a button, even you don’t have your passcode or iCloud password.

 Features of iMyFone LockWiper: